v-ctiutiu/mastodon-blueprint-kubernetes/assets/terraform/README.md

 The Terraform code provided in this repository is able to:

 1. Provision a DOKS cluster to deploy the Bitnami Mastodon Helm chart via [doks.tf](./doks.tf).
-2. Install and configure the Bitnami Mastodon Helm release via [k8s-config.tf](./k8s-config.tf).
+2. Kubernetes specific configuration for Mastodon via [k8s-config.tf](./k8s-config.tf).
 3. Install and configure a DO managed PostgreSQL cluster via [managed-postgres.tf](./managed-postgres.tf).
 4. Install and configure a DO managed Redis cluster via [managed-redis.tf](./managed-redis.tf).
 5. Install and configure a DO Spaces bucket via [s3.tf](./s3.tf).